📘

 • Add the following dependency inside your dependencies section:

-implementation 'com.idwise:android-sdk:VERSION_NUMBER' For example, to use vx.y.z of our SDK, you would do the following:
+implementation 'com.idwise:android-sdk:VERSION_NUMBER' For example, to use version x.y.z of IDWise SDK, you would do the following:

 dependencies {